johtela/lamath/README.md

 Features include:

-- Vectors of any length, although explicit types are defined for 2D, 3D, and 4D vectors.
+- 2D, 3D, and 4D vectors.
-- Matrices of any dimensions.
+- Matrices of any dimensions _n×m_.
 Square matrices, 2×2, 3×3, and 4×4 matrices have
   their own subtypes.
 - Quaternions.